-INDIVIDUAL PERFORMANCE
+UNIT/INDIVIDUAL PERFORMANCE

-The individual performance includes personal objectives that are set as part of the annual performance management process.
+The unit/individual performance includes personal objectives that are set as part of the annual performance management process.
 For the CEO and for the other members of Group Management, they are reviewed and approved by the Nomination and Compensation Committee.
-The personal objectives are mainly financial in nature, are clearly measurable and are set in three different categories:
+The personal objectives are mainly financial in nature, are clearly measurable and are split into two different categories:

-- bottom line contribution: profitability of the business under responsibility (EBIT objective expressed as an improvement versus previous year); - working capital: net working capital of the business under responsibility (expressed as an improvement versus previous year); - people and projects management: strategic objectives, such as for example entry into new markets, introduction of new products, improvement of processes and operational efficiency, and leadership objectives.
+- unit performance: includes performance objectives linked to the business under responsibility (Group, region, Target Market or Group function).
+These objectives either contribute to the top-line growth, bottom-line profitability or the efficient management of the company's capital.
+In 2020, the Nomination and Compensation Committee decided to focus on EBIT (expressed as an improvement versus previous year); - people and projects management: includes strategic and sustainability objectives, such as for example entry into new markets, introduction of new products, improvement of processes and operational efficiency, health and safety; and leadership objectives.